 - Use earbuds if that will help ensure privacy.

 - Treat the session as you would if we were in my office together.
 Try to be present and focused during the session.
-Don’t check your texts, eat, give yourself a manicure or allow your children to wander in and out, etc.
+Don’t check your texts, eat, give yourself a manicure, drive, or allow your children to wander in and out, etc.

 - Please turn off notifications that will pop up on your device.

 - Please try to use a computer or device with a larger screen (not a phone).

 - Be patient with technical interruptions — perhaps use them as an opportunity to practice self-calming and mindfulness!

 2) To join a session, all you need is a computer, tablet, or mobile phone that has a camera and a microphone.
 If you’re connecting with a mobile device, it is recommended that you download the Zoom app and create an account prior to your appointment.